Create a

 5. Communication and access are essential

 Whatever structures and pathways exist, employees and managers need to understand them and be able to access information about them.
-The employee and manager should conduct and document regular conversations, clarifying ambitions, readiness, and development plans.
+The employee and manager should conduct regular conversations and document them, clarifying ambitions, readiness, and development plans.
 These can occur during frequent check-ins, performance evaluations, or scheduled career development and planning discussions, all of which should be part of a formal process guided and overseen by leadership.
 Digital/online information, guidance, tools, assessments, and planning documents should be widely available to all employees.

 6. Measure the movement